How to Run a Successful Buyer Persona Workshop

 Hubspot defines buyer personas as follows: “A buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers”

 “Buyer personas provide tremendous structure and insight for your company.
 A detailed buyer persona will help you determine where to focus your time, guide product development, and allow for alignment across the organization.
 As a result, you will be able to attract the most valuable visitors, leads, and customers to your business.”

 Why use Buyer Personas?

-• It allows the prioritisation and focus marketing efforts in a more strategic way by bringing to life the people who influence the buying decision for our services.
+Using buyer personas allows the prioritisation and focus marketing efforts in a more strategic way by bringing to life the people who influence the buying decision for our services.

-This can form the foundation of a content strategy and is a bit easier to relate to than say a market sector segmentation.
+This can form the foundation of a content strategy and is a bit easier to relate to than a more formal market sector segmentation.
 They pinpoint a jumping off point for content idea generation and development and that enables us to consider the buyer journey for each group and ensure that we have appropriate content throughout the conversion funnel.

 How to develop a set of Buyer Personas in a workshop?